 The Nnef_DNAIMapping service, as defined in 3GPP TS 23.502 [3], is provided by the Network Exposure Function (NEF).
-This service allows the NEF service consumer (e.g. NWDAF) to create or delete subscription(s) of DNAI Mapping information to NEF and also by NEF to notify the NF service consumer about the update of the DNAI Mapping information.
+This service allows the NF service consumer (e.g. NWDAF) to create or delete subscription(s) of DNAI Mapping information to NEF and also by NEF to notify the NF service consumer about the update of the DNAI Mapping information.